hrap1919/qbc/README.md

 Usage: qblist [--jselect FILTER] [--jsort FILTER] [--jformat FORMAT] [INDEX_1] [INDEX_2]

-Without options print info of all torrents.
+Without options prints info of all torrents.
 The torrents are sorted by the addition time and indexed by numbers

 Arguments INDEX_1 and INDEX_2 determine an interval of torrents to be shown